 The songs he performs in this show are the type of songs the human soul yearns for even though we don’t always acknowledged it.
 Our senses are so often assaulted by candyfloss pop on the radio these days that we don’t acknowledge our ‘music of substance’ longing until we hear good old fashioned folk story songs.

 Fox reveals the story of each song to the audience as if he is having a conversation at the pub in Temple Bar, Dublin while having a pint and sharing a joke.
 When I closed my eyes his song-song way took me right back to one of my favourite countries … my beloved Ireland, walking the streets of Dublin with soul music on every street corner.

-For this show we can definitely suspend theatre etiquette rule #7.
 You are definitely encouraged to sing your heart out, because everyone else in the audience will, as the Songman invites you to echo along with the catchy refrains as you instinctively tap your foot too.

 Here is raising a Guinness to Bob Fox, for connecting with his audience in an honest and personal way.
 A truly lovely evening spent at Theatre on the Bay.
 Take a drive to Camps Bay and be swept away on the memory notes of a folk song or two!